 A public joint stock company consists of a number of persons who have subscribed to it by negotiable shares.
 The liability of the shareholders is limited to the extent of the value of their shareholding.
-The number of promoters of a joint stock company may not be less than seven, except in the case of companies formed by the Government or in which the Government is associated in its formation.
+The number of promoters of a joint stock company may not be less than two, except in the case of companies formed by the Government or in which the Government is associated in its formation.

 The capital of a PJSC is required to be adequate to realize its objectives.
-The minimum capital shall not be less than one million Bahraini Dinars (BD 1,000,000).
+The minimum capital shall not be less than one million Bahraini Dinars (BD

+1,000,000).
 The company shall have an issued capital.
 The articles of association of the company may specify an authorized capital for the company, which may not exceed the issued capital by ten times.
 The issued capital shall be fully subscribed.
 Each subscriber shall pay at least one fourth of the nominal value of the cash shares, provided that the remaining balance of such value shall be paid within a period of not more than five years from the date of incorporation of the company.
-The shareholders shall be Bahraini nationals.
-However, this shall not prejudice incorporation and ownership by citizens of GCC countries of public joint stock companies.
-Also, Bahraini public joint stock companies may be established with the participation of foreign capital or foreign expertise by a resolution of the Minister who shall determine the percentage of foreign equity holdings.
 The name of the company shall be followed by 'BSC'.
 The incorporation of such type of entity shall take place pursuant to the provisions of the CCL.